SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 }
 ```

-An alias is needed because this is the second configuration of the same provider.
-This raises the question - how does Terraform know which configuration to use?
+An [`alias` meta-argument](https://www.terraform.io/language/providers/configuration#alias-multiple-provider-configurations) is needed because this is the second configuration of the same provider.
+This raises the question - how does Terraform know which configuration of the provider to use when managing a resource?

 There's some more default behaviour to be aware of here.
 When a resource doesn't include a `provider` argument Terraform will then look for a provider with a matching preferred local name, as already discussed above.
 It will _also_ pull in the provider configuration that doesn't have an alias, as this is considered the [**default provider configuration**](https://www.terraform.io/language/providers/configuration#default-provider-configurations).
 A default provider configuration is present even in the absence of provider configuration blocks because ["Terraform assumes an empty default configuration for any provider that is not explicitly configured"](https://www.terraform.io/language/providers/configuration#provider-configuration-1)

-If you want to use a non-default provider configuration to provision a resource instead then you need to add a `provider` argument with a value of `<LOCAL NAME>.<ALIAS>`:
+If you want to use a non-default provider configuration to provision a resource instead then you need to add a `provider` meta-argument with a value of `<LOCAL NAME>.<ALIAS>`:

 ```hcl
 resource "google_storage_bucket" "bucket-made-with-provider-alias" {